 In my last post, we looked at some big picture goals that provide us with a sense of where we want to be in 5 – 10 years and where our priorities should lie.
-This formed our Company Vision Timeline, a document that should serve to inspire and motivate.
+This formed our Company Vision Timeline, a document that should serve to inspire and motivate as we develop and execute our marketing strategy.

 Although this represents a worthwhile start, longer term goals are nothing more than dreams without a strategic marketing blueprint that outlines, at a higher level, how these goals are to be achieved.
 Like a pilot’s flight plan, a marketing strategy highlights the key decisions to be made at the beginning of a journey in order to arrive at your chosen destination.